deantortora/BIS-044-Group-N/README.md

 #link to the url for the data
 https://github.com/nytimes/covid-19-data

-#breif description of the metholodogy
+#brief description of the metholodogy